 The entrance archway contains a large metal spike, possibly the origin of one of the workhouse's nickname of "the spike".

 The main block, four storeys high at the centre with three-storey wings, had the Master's quarters at the centre, with men's accommodation to the west and men's to the east

 A separate infirmary was erected to the south of the workhouse in 1871.
 It was designed by Fred Chancellor who was also the architect of the Chelmsford workhouse rebuilding in 1886.

-During the First World War, the site was used as army and refugee billets and as a prisoner of war camp.
-The site was sold for residential use in 1932 and became known as The Close.
+During the First World War, the site was used as army and refugee billets and from 1917 to 1919 as a prisoner of war camp.
+The workhouse never re-opened and by 1925 the premises had been converted into thirty cottages, the site then becoming known as The Close.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.

 - Essex Record Office, Wharf Road Chelmsford CM2 6YT.
 Holdings include: Guardians' minutes (1835-1930); Ledgers (1835-1929); Admissions and discharges (1883-88, 1891-4, 1897-8, 1926-9); Indoor relief books (1886-1931); etc.